amancha1107/Docker-Image-Automation/README.md

   BuildImage="wildfly"

 * Source Code Management, git repo as "https://gitlab.com/scmlearningcentre/demo.git"
-* Build when a change is pushed to GitLab under "Build Triggers"
+* Build when a change is pushed to GitLab under "Build Triggers"..